Best Practices

 • Plan for fun.
 Plan one fun thing a day.
 On Friday last week, when my kids seemed bored and we were all at our wits end, I had a game planned in my back pocket—freeze dance.
 We played for 15 minutes.
 Everyone got to be the DJ at least once and it broke up the day just enough to make us all feel recharged.

-On a side note, for those who are panicked and stressed about children losing skills, rest assured that the activities mentioned above support gross-motor, fine-motor, problem-solving, self-regulation, listening, speaking, and creative skills and so many more!
+For those who are panicked and stressed about children losing skills, over the summer or school breaks, rest assured that the activities mentioned above support gross-motor, fine-motor, problem-solving, self-regulation, listening, speaking, and creative skills and so many more!

-Now more than ever, when families are potentially out of work, navigating food scarcity, and wondering how this crisis will impact their financial security, our job as educators is not to ask families to do what trained teachers do.
-Our job is to support families in the things they are doing in the home any way—preparing meals, eating together, doing laundry, etc.—and to model for them how those common activities can be meaningful for their young children!
-That has been and will continue to be vital to making family partnerships transformative before, during, and after this crisis.
+Our job as educators is not to ask families to do what trained teachers do, our job is to support families in the things they are doing in the home any way—preparing meals, eating together, doing laundry, etc.—and to model for them how those common activities can be meaningful for their young children!
+That has been and will continue to be vital to making family partnerships transformative.